petartotev/PT_Demo_ML.NETests/README.md

 ##### Algorithm used: OnnxModelScorer ( TinyYolo2_model.onnx )

+---

-## Credits:
+## Credits

+---

-Using those was a piece of cake thanks to:
+Implementing my first ML.NET project was a piece of cake thanks to:
-- https://dotnet.microsoft.com/learn/ml-dotnet - the free tutorials about Machine Learning with ML.NET
+- https://dotnet.microsoft.com/learn/ml-dotnet - a free tutorials by Microsoft about Machine Learning with ML.NET
-- https://www.youtube.com/watch?v=dluB5VE1m1k&feature=emb_logo - a lecture of Nikolay Kostov (@NikolayIT) presented in Software University in 2020.
+- https://www.youtube.com/watch?v=dluB5VE1m1k&feature=emb_logo - a great lecture by Nikolay Kostov (@NikolayIT) presented in Software University (SoftUni) in 2020.